You’ve fallen, and it’s tough to get up. You don’t want this to become permanent. What can you do?

 - Post-surgical care and pre-surgical therapy to optimize surgical outcomes

 - Treatment for low back pain and neck pain

 - Concussion management

 - Therapeutic modalities including taping, Astym® soft tissue therapy, and dry needling, a treatment approach to reduce myofascial pain and improve motor recruitment

-With six convenient locations, we offer access to world-class physical therapists who are certified in a broad range of specialties.
+With seven convenient locations, we offer access to world-class physical therapists certified in a broad range of specialties.
 If you believe you could benefit from working with a physical therapist, talk with your doctor or learn more about physical therapy services at Erlanger here.